damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 # **Functional model**

-*I would like to alow the makers to understand what the product is made for.*
+*I would like to allow the makers to understand what the product is made for.*

 ## **What is a functional model?**
 <details>